Bubblin-Superbooks/bookiza.cli/README.md

 TBD.

-Bookiza is dual licensed. under the MIT Open Source license.
+Bookiza is dual licensed.
+Under the MIT Open Source license and Open .
 For more information, see the [LICENSE](https://github.com/bookiza/bookiza/blob/master/MIT-license.txt) in this repository. <TBD>